hisr2024/BhriguWelt/backend/README.md

 pip install -r requirements.txt export PYTHONPATH=src  # keep set for CLI, API, and tests

+# Deterministic dependency refresh (requires pip-tools from requirements-dev.txt)
+pip-compile requirements.in --output-file requirements.txt

 > **Optional Swiss Ephemeris:** For full astronomical precision, install
 > `pyswisseph` separately when PyPI access is available.
-The package is not in
+The package is pinned
+> via `requirements.in` for repeatability but intentionally omitted from
 > `requirements.txt` so test environments without binary wheels can rely on the
 > deterministic pure-Python fallbacks baked into the calculation engine.
 ```

+### Environment variables

+- `PYTHONPATH=src` (required) keeps imports pointed at the local source tree.
+- `BHRIGUWELT_ADMIN_TOKEN` gates `/ml/retrain` in production; set it locally to
+  test the admin flow with `X-Admin-Token`.
+- `BHRIGU_ML_ENABLED=1` forces ML weighting during development; unset or `0`
+  keeps only Bayesian scoring active.
+- `BHRIGUWELT_DISABLE_ML_WEIGHTING=1` disables the ML branch entirely for quick
+  offline runs.
+- `BHRIGUWELT_DATA_PATH` overrides the default corpus path for sandbox
+  experiments.

 ### CLI usage